 David Levithan has added some political content in this next instalment in the Every Day series.
 It was so wonderful to read about the characters and their experiences at an Equality March in Washington.
 This pulls the whole story together, as it fits so well with the themes of love and acceptance.

-If you enjoyed the other books in the Every Day series, Someday by David Levithan is sure to be another favourite.
-It is so easy to jump back into the story and the multiple perspectives are a fantastic addition to the plot.
+Someday by David Levithan is sure to be another favourite if you enjoyed the other books in the Every Day series, It is so easy to jump back into the story and the multiple perspectives are a fantastic addition to the plot.
 I love how Levithan really gets the reader to believe this concept and makes you think at the same time.

 Book Quotes: Someday by David Levithan